The following is an except from the script of body fail body, written by Yoni Tamang:

 THE SECRETARY (V.O.):

-What would I say if you existed?
+What would I say if you existed, baby?
 How does one speak to a cipher?
-Each morning I walk to the train and stare into the indigo horizon.
-Can I wish you into flesh?
-Where is the necromancer’s whisper?
-What part of me would I sever to know an unlived future?
+Each morning I walk to the train and stare into the indigo horizon and I wonder: can I wish you into flesh?
+What is the necromancer’s spell?
+What part of me would I sever and serve to know an unlived future?
 Shouldn’t hope be easier to express than breast milk?

-You are a ghost I cannot feed.
+You are the ghost I cannot feed, baby.
 Miles of hunger stretch before me.
-Here we are, trapped in this tundra together.
+Here we are, trapped in this tundra.
 Meet me at the edge of myself and I will bring a ziplock bag of baby carrots and cereal, a juice box you will struggle to puncture.
-Your head, a straw pressed through, my body, a sheet of cellophane.
+Your head, a straw pressed through my body, a sheet of cellophane.

 What I had, I can no longer feel.
-Frostbitten to the old ways, I watch them fall like petals.
-I’ll become you, hot and wet, inside me, emerging, blooming.
-My body remembers, and will not let me forget.
+Have I grown frostbitten to the old ways?
+I watch them fall like petals at my feet.
+I’ll become you, hot and wet, emerging, blooming.
+My body remembers, baby.
+My body cannot forget.

 [Voice trails off.
 The Secretary’s pen stops.
-She sets it down deliberately.
+She sets it down.
 Silence.
 A low hum builds.
-From the shadows, the monster swells into view behind her.
+From the shadows behind her, the monster swells into view, a massive, shapeless, skin-colored sack, pulsing toward her.
 The Secretary looks up briefly, nonplussed, then lowers her eyes.
-The baby is born of the monster.]
+The monster begins its labor, producing a human child, covered in slime…]